“Be sober, be vigilant; because your adversary the devil walks about like a roaring lion, seeking whom he may devour” (1 Peter 5:8).

 WATCHFULNESS IS AN ATTITUDE WE CAN HARDLY DO WITHOUT.
 God happens to have a great adversary, and if we take God’s side, that means we have the same adversary that God does.
 In his arrogant rebellion against God, Satan is bent on the destruction of every personal being God ever made.
 To the battlefield of the human heart, the devil brings weapons of considerable craftiness, and our spiritual survival will be extremely unlikely, if not impossible, if we don’t wake up and watch out.
 “Be sober, be vigilant,” is what Peter said, and he wasn’t wasting words.

 Yet negligence is a widespread problem, and not only among those who are foolish and indifferent.
-All too often, those who’ve been around long enough to know better still show little concern.
-Consider two “occasions” when we may let our guard down:
+All too often, those who have been around long enough to know better still show little concern.
+Consider two occasions when we may let our guard down.

 “You must watch, pray, and fight.
 Expect your last battle to be the most difficult, for the enemy’s fiercest charge is reserved for the end of the day” (Charles Haddon Spurgeon).